Every $5,000 Provides Life-Saving Surgery for Vulnerable Children

 Boniface Emochu was diagnosed with advanced inguinal hernia.
 He has been booked for surgery at Narayana Hrudayalaya Hospital in India.

 Gladys was diagnosed with infantile hypertrophic pyloric stenosis in October.
-She is slated to receive surgery at Nairobi Hospital in Kenya.
+She underwent surgery at Nairobi Hospital in Kenya on 18-Oct-18 and is recovering well.

 Doreen Magoba was diagnosed with congenital cataracts and two other serious congenital disorders.
 He will receive cataract removal surgery in India.